Skip to main content

 The Run was developed by RNF Productions.

-The Run has received very positive reviews from players.
+The Run has received positive reviews from players.
 Most players liked The Run for its story but disliked it for its gameplay.

 The Run is a single player game.